 When you want another pair of eyes to take a look at your article, the #peereview channel in our Slack is the place you go.
 Just post your articles preview URL in there and everyone will be glad to give you some feedback before its published.

 When you think your article is ready, put EDIT in the title of the article, so the editors know the article is ready to be finally reviewed.
-Our volunteer Editors will then see your article, polish it adding images and then schedule your article for the next #SecjuiceSunday, we publish once a month on a Sunday, our only publication day unless your story is #hot.
+Our volunteer Editors will then see your article, polish it, add images and then schedule your article for the next #SecjuiceSunday, we publish once a month on a Sunday, our only publication day unless your story is #hot.
 Because we are volunteers we are very laid back about having a specific day we publish, if we havent published your article yet, dont worry we will.

 You also don't have to search for a cool picture for your article, this is our editorial teams favorite task.
 When your article is published, Secjuice will then promote it on Twitter, Linkedin, Facebook and Reddit for the following month or more.